 The answer is of course ‘yes’.
 Denzel has a unique position and is able to share positive messages through acting, and to tell people about God’s love for them.
 In an interview with Reader’s Digest he said,

 “It ain’t about me.
 I’ve been given certain abilities, and I look at it this way.
 What are you going to do with what you have?
 Who are you going to lift up?”

-Denzel Washington has starred in over 40 Hollywood movies including Unstoppable, The Equaliser, Deja Vu, The Book of Eli, The Magnificent Seven, American gangsters, Inside Man, The Manchurian candidate, The Bone Collector, Glory, Training Day, The Pelican Brief and Cry Freedom.
+Denzel Washington has starred in over 40 Hollywood movies, including blockbusters like Unstoppable, The Equaliser, Deja Vu, The Book of Eli, The Magnificent Seven, American gangsters, Inside Man, The Manchurian candidate, The Bone Collector, Glory, Training Day, The Pelican Brief and Cry Freedom.

 Story by Ralph Burden

 * Photo of Denzel with Ann Hathaway at the 2010 Nobel Peace Prize concert by Harry Wad